Continuing Education Activity

 Because of increased blood viscosity when using ESA, physicians should exercise caution in patients with a history of DVT, pulmonary embolism, or hypercoagulability disorder.
 Likewise, caution is necessary for patients with a history of ischemic stroke or cardiovascular disease.

-ESAs containing benzyl alcohol are contraindicated in neonates, peripartum mothers, and breastfeeding mothers due to risk for gasping syndrome.
+ESAs containing benzyl alcohol are contraindicated in neonates, peripartum mothers, and breastfeeding mothers due to the risk for gasping syndrome.
 This syndrome causes gasping respirations, renal failure, and neurological deterioration in neonates, resulting from severe metabolic acidosis.

 Enhancing Healthcare Team Outcomes

-Treatment of anemia in patients using erythropoietin stimulating agents (ESA) requires an interprofessional team of medical providers.
+Treating anemia in patients using erythropoietin stimulating agents (ESA) requires an interprofessional team of medical providers.
 This team should include a nephrologist in patients with chronic kidney disease, a hematologist/oncologist in patients undergoing chemotherapy, appropriate nursing staff, a pharmacist for ESA dosing, a phlebotomy lab/ technician for blood draws to monitor for improvement.

 The healthcare team should arrange appropriate follow-up appointments to reassess the patient’s health status and any adverse effects of the ESA; this is where specialty-trained nurses and pharmacists can play a significant role.
 Nursing will have the most frequent and ongoing contact with the patient, so they can provide education and monitor for adverse effects and administer the medication.
 Pharmacists with specialty oncology certification should monitor dosing, interactions, and lab values that may alter or stop the dosing of the ESA.
 Both nurses and pharmacists must chart and inform the treating physician of any findings, changes, or concerns.